CodeYourFuture/curriculum/content/js2/blocks/reference/index.md

 [objectives]
     1='Define reference'
-    2='Describe some effects of arrays being assigned the same reference' 3='Identify when 2 arrays will share the same reference'
+    2='Describe some effects of arrays being assigned the same reference' 3='Identify when 2 variables will share the same array reference'
 +++

 Arrays are stored by {{<tooltip title="reference">}}